cellcollective/ccapi/docs/source/user/quickstart.rst

     >>> client.authenticated
     True

-Logging in CCPy
+Logging in ccpaw
 ---------------

-Occasionally it is useful to observe the HTTP requests that CCPy is issuing.
+Occasionally it is useful to observe the HTTP requests that ccpaw is issuing.
 To do so you have to configure and enable logging.

 To log everything available, import the `logging` module:

-    >>> import cc, logging
+    >>> import ccpaw, logging

 Create a logger instance of a logger of name `cc` and set its level to `DEBUG`.